AmitzurG/Bank/README.md

 - Using Kotlin coroutines to execute network operetions asynchronously.
 - The views request data from the network by the ViewModel and observe the results with LiveData.
 - Using Glide library for images.
-- Using MPAndroidChart third party library for drawing the stocks graphs
+- Using MPAndroidChart third party library for drawing the stocks graphs.

 SCREENS DESCRIPTION